 Technically, the way to create flexible commercial breaks is using Ad pods to serve the so-called mid-roll advertisements.
 The IAB VAST 3.0 template introduced the concept of Ad Pods.
 This allows the online publisher to serve Ads dynamically and decide to for example serve two Ads in one break and three in another.
 Multiple <ad> elements are basically sequenced together in and played back-to-back in a singular Ad break.

 You may want to test your ads in this demo tool we developed.
-If you want to get move directly to request your demo, feel free to click the button.
+If you want to get move directly to know more, feel free to click the button.